Betting odds explained for Grand National

-Many people bet on the Grand National based on horse names or jockey colours, but it’s also useful to have an idea of what the odds represent, and to have the differences between decimal and fractional odds explained.
-In brief, betting odds give you an idea of the probability of an event happening, whether that event is a team winning a match, a horse winning the Grand National or even a political party winning an election.
+Some punters place their Grand National bets based on spontaneous things like a horse’s name or a jockey’s colours, but more studious bettors may find it helpful to know what the betting odds represent.
+In brief, betting odds give you an idea of the probability of a certain outcome happening, whether that be a team winning a game, a horse winning the Grand National or even a political party winning an election.
+Rookie bettors may need the difference between decimal and fractional odds explained, and we’ve got them covered.

 Fractional betting odds explained